 b) In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books, except for not complying with the requirement of audit trail to the extent stated in paragraph (i)(vi) below;

-c) The balance sheet, the statement of profit and loss including other comprehensive income, statement of changes in equity and the statement of cash flows dealt with by this Report are in agreement with the relevant books of accounts;
+c) The revised balance sheet, the revised statement of profit and loss including other comprehensive (loss), the revised statement of cash flows and revised statement of changes in equity dealt with by this Report are in agreement with the relevant books of accounts;

-d) In our opinion, the aforesaid standalone financial statements comply with the Accounting Standards specified under Section 133 of the Act, read with relevant rules made thereunder, as amended and other accounting principles generally accepted in India;
+d) In our opinion, the aforesaid Revised Standalone Financial Statements comply with the Accounting Standards specified under Section 133 of the Act, read with relevant rules made thereunder, as amended and other accounting principles generally accepted in India;

-e) On the basis of the written representations received from the directors as on March 31,2024, taken on record by the Board of Directors, none of the directors is disqualified as on March 31,2024, from being appointed as a director in terms of Section 164 (2) of the Act;
+e) On the basis of the written representations received from the directors as on April 01, 2025 and April 10, 2025, taken on record by the Board of Directors, none of the directors is disqualified as on March 31, 2025, from being appointed as a director in terms of Section 164 (2) of the Act;

-h) In our opinion, the managerial remuneration for the year ended March 31, 2024, has been paid / provided by the Company to its directors in accordance with the provisions of Section 197 read with Schedule V to the Act;
+h) In our opinion and according to the information and explanations given to us, the managerial remuneration for the year ended March 31,2025, has been paid / provided by the Company to its directors in accordance with the provisions of Section 197 read with Schedule V to the Act;

-i) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, as amended in our opinion and to the best of our information and according to the explanations given to us:
+i) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, as amended in our opinion and to the best of our information and according to the explanations given to us and based on the considerations of the reports of the other auditor on separate financial statements of the amalgamating subsidiary as noted in the "Other Matter" paragraph;

 i.
-The Company has disclosed the impact of pending litigations as at March 31, 2024, on its financial position in its standalone financial statements- Refer note 54, 55, 56 and 57;
+The Company has disclosed the impact of pending litigations as at March 31, 2025, on its financial position in its Revised Standalone Financial Statements - Refer note 54, 55, 56 and 57;

-b) As stated in Note 50 to the accompanying standalone financial statements, the Board of Directors of the Company have proposed final dividend for the year ended March 31, 2024, which is subject to the approval of the members at the ensuing Annual General Meeting.
+b) As stated in note 50 to the accompanying Revised Standalone Financial Statements, the Board of Directors of the Company have proposed final dividend for the year ended March 31,2025, which is subject to the approval of the members at the ensuing Annual General Meeting.
 The dividend declared is in accordance with section 123 of the Act to the extent it applies to declaration of dividend.

 Chartered Accountants